phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-You can read more about function components and the `~H` heex templates in the `Phoenix.Component` documentation.
-For larger templates with a lot of markup, we often want to define them in their own file.
-We can do that now.
+You can read more about function components and `~H` heex templates in the `Phoenix.Component` documentation.

-Let's delete our `def index(assigns)` function and replace it with an `embed_templates` declaration:
+Now lets define a template in its own file.
+First delete our `def index(assigns)` function from above and replace it with an `embed_templates` declaration:

 ```elixir
 defmodule HelloWeb.HelloHTML do